 So, just because people open that first email doesn’t mean you’ve won their attention.

 After all, 74% of people expect a welcome email.
 It’s like expecting a receipt when you buy something.
 People are looking for some kind of confirmation.
-Or, they might just be looking for that lead magnet they were promised.

 So, think of the first email in your welcome sequence as merely a chance to capture your subscribers’ attention.
 And, if you want to successfully capture attention while taking advantage of the huge open rates, there are two things you should do: arouse curiosity and transition smoothly.